SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 # Hello world tutorial

 This tutorial shows you how to create your first custom API.
 You will create a simple API that, upon execution, will return "Hello world".
-The content and screenshots for this tutorial were created in DataMiner version 10.3.9.
+The content and screenshots for this tutorial have been created in DataMiner version 10.3.9.

 > [!IMPORTANT]
 > Before you start this tutorial, take a look at the [prerequisites](xref:UD_APIs_Tutorials).